-Finished goods, in-circuit inventory and stockpile ore are valued at the lower of costs and net realizable value.
+Finished goods, mill in-circuit inventory, heap leach in-circuit and stockpile ore are valued at the lower of costs and net realizable value.
 The assumptions used in the valuation of inventories include estimates of the amount of gold in the mill circuit and in the stockpile and an assumption of the gold price expected to be realized when the gold is recovered.
 If these estimates or assumptions prove to be inaccurate, the Company could be required to write-down the recorded value of its work-in process inventories and finished gold inventory, which would reduce earnings and working capital.